chadtopaz/computational-linear-algebra/coursenotes/coursenotes.md

 $$

 where we have elminated terms that turn out to be zero thanks to the second and third equations previously.
-Note that there is a matrix way to write this. we can write
+Note that aa matrix way to write this.
+We can write

 $$
 \begin{pmatrix} \mathbf{A}\_0^T \\\\ \mathbf{A}\_1^T \end{pmatrix} \begin{pmatrix} \mathbf{A}\_0 & \mathbf{A}\_1 \end{pmatrix} \begin{pmatrix} x\_0 \\\\ x\_1 \end{pmatrix} = \begin{pmatrix} \mathbf{A}\_0^T \\\\ \mathbf{A}\_1^T \end{pmatrix} \mathbf{b}.